 He went on to say that “It’s also interesting to see customers think about their health, with a big rise in vitamin sales, plus ground ginger and turmeric sales up 120% and sauerkraut up 76%.
 On a related topic, sales of cough and cold products are much lower this year compared to last year.”

 It would seem we are thinking seriously about our health, what we consume and how we look after our gut health too.

-As for us, Zhenya has spent extra time in her garden planting herbs, playing in the kitchen and pulling out recipes that before now “took too much time,” and finding old furniture to restore.
+Zhenya has spent extra time in her garden planting herbs, playing in the kitchen and pulling out recipes that before now “took too much time,” and finding old furniture to restore.
 Her dog Dixie is loving the constant company and extra play time, and of course Z has enjoyed working from home in her Ugg boots!

-Jacqueline has also been finding extra time to try new recipes and get into the garden; and is now enjoying the results with salad greens and home grown herbs regularly consumed.
+Jacqueline has also found extra time to try new recipes and get into the garden; and is now enjoying the results with salad greens and home grown herbs regularly consumed.
 She’s also been playing table tennis, walking lots and getting into ‘Zoom Pilates’ as part of the weekly routine.
 She also participated in a photography project called “Portraits in Isolation” with a local south coast photographer; which was a bit of fun.